Brigad/monorepo-workshop/README.md

 ## 1 - Sharing some common logic

-Let's create a util-package that will be accessible within the respective projects (Caveat: different imports could mess with resolution)
+Let's create a util-package that will be accessible within the respective projects (Caveat: different imports could mess with resolution - let's see how to fix that)

 ## 2 - Sharing some platform specific logic